FVITech/digital-ocean-publish/README.md

 git push digi master
 ```

 You can push whichever branch you want, not just master.

+Note: In order to push, you will be asked for your username and password to the fvi Virtual Machine.